How to lead a team effectively: 7 best practices

 • Accepting accountability

-The true test of a great leader is how well they lead their team during times of crisis and hardship.
-Whether it’s an impending economic downturn, working through a busy season or changes within the organization, being able to adapt and guide your team can often make or break you and your team’s success.
-When change is coming or you’re facing big challenges, fostering communication and support for your team is essential.
+One true test of a great leader is how well they lead their team during times of crisis and hardship.
+Whether it’s an impending economic downturn, a busy season or changes within the organization, being able to adapt and guide your team can often make or break your team’s success.
+When change is on the horizon or you’re facing big challenges, fostering communication and support within your team can be essential.

-Be explicitly clear about how the business is responding to any given situation and how it may affect the team at the group and individual levels.
-When engaging your team members during uncertain times, it’s important to provide ample resources and guidance to support them through the transition.
-Have frequent meetings to monitor how your team members are doing and inform them of their and the business’s performance.
-Leading with honesty, transparency and genuine concern for your team members will almost always earn their trust and respect, so they’ll follow you with confidence through whatever comes your way.
+Be explicit about how the business is responding to any given situation and how that situation may affect the team at both the group and individual levels.
+When engaging your team members during uncertain times, it’s often important to provide ample resources and guidance to support them through the transition.
+Having frequent meetings can help you monitor how your team members are doing and inform them of their performance and the business’s performance.
+Leading with honesty, transparency and genuine concern for your team members will almost always help you earn their trust and respect, making them more likely to follow you with confidence through whatever comes your way.

 Capital One Business